trangeriale/DataViz-Proj/README.md

 I used Selenium for data extraction and Seaborn for visualization.

 Please feel free to fork and give any comments.
-My email is trang.le@berkeley.edu :)
+My email is trangeriale@gmail.com :)